BibleQuote/BibleQuote/BibleQuote6/ASqlite3Components/readme.txt

 Support:      support@aducom.com (www.aducom.com/SQLite)
               Please register to the forum on www.aducom.com/sqlite.
 Here you're questions will be answered.
 Do not send mail unnoticed to me or support as our filters will intercept and delete.
-If needed, we will ask you to send us sources / samples etc. to our support center.
+We need to add you to the white list.
+If needed, we will ask you to send us sources / samples etc. to our supportcenter.

+NOTICE!
+To be able to download you must register on our website.
+This is done to prevent misuse as we have seen in the past.
+To be able to you must provide a valid email address.
+Some users are then changing it back to rubbish or use temporary email adresses.
+We will delete these accounts, if possible even before registration.
+If you do not want to remain registered then just email support and we will remove you.
+But have you registered for our newsletter?
+We only send notices when new editions arrive, so don't be affraid to be spammed for internity.

-Release 2006.03.C
+Release 2009.02.A
 Legal issues: See licence.txt
+Important notice:
+We have removed all that is related to static linking.
+The main reason is that with the utilities of Sasa Zemann (www.szutils.net) it's fairly easy to create the correct obj's and make stuff.
+This way we don't need to keep up with all the changes of the SQLite3.dll.

 Installation